joshwadd/Vehicle_detection/README.md

 Deciding on the best features to extract from the image for robust classification was done with a combination of trail, error and intuition.
 The final set of features extracted I decided upon were made up of a combination of **HOG (Histogram of Oriented Gradients)**,  **spatial information** and **histograms of colour channels**.
 All implementations for the feature extractions are found in the `FeatureExtraction` class.
 This class takes an input image on initialisation and extracts the desired features for any desired region of the image.

 The image data is originally represented in RGB colour space.
 A series of colour space transforms were explored to in order to find a space in which the pixels associated with vehicles lie clustered together separated from pixels associated with the background items in the image.
-This aids the classifer to find a decition boundary to seperate the classes in this space./
+This aids the classifier to find an effect decision boundary to separate the classes in this space.
+For this

 ### Histograms of Orientated Gradients (HOG)